| lingvoj.orgLinked Languages ResourcesA contribution to the Web of Databy Bernard Vatant, Mondeca | Isirawa | srlSearch languages |

 from those of Orya–Tor, which Ross links to Kwerba, and Donahue (2002) accept it as a Greater Kwerba language. |

-Names (more)[en] Isirawa language[ru] Исирава |
+| Names (more)[en] Isirawa language[ru] Исирава | Language type : Living

 Technical notes

-ISO 639 CodesISO 639-3 : srlLinked Data URIshttp://lexvo.org/id/iso639-3/srlhttp://dbpedia.org/resource/ISO_639:srl More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: srlFreebase ISO 639-3 : srl GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |
+This page is providing structured data for the language Isirawa. | ISO 639 CodesISO 639-3 : srlLinked Data URIshttp://lexvo.org/id/iso639-3/srlhttp://dbpedia.org/resource/ISO_639:srl More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: srlFreebase ISO 639-3 : srl GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |